Girjendra/geekstreak/README.md

 ## 📷 Proof of Work

-All screenshots related to the streak are available in this repository for reference.
+All screenshots related to the all streak are available in this repository for reference.

 ---